 Community engagement is a priority with all of our projects.
 Working with those affected by the A9 dualling programme is at the heart of our planning and we regularly run engagement events to consult local communities, road users, businesses and individuals as our plans are progressed.

-You can find details of engagement events and exhibition material to download below:
+You can find details of previous engagement events and exhibition material to download below:

 Public drop-in sessions – April 2018

-Public drop-in sessions are being held in Kingussie and Newtonmore to provide local communities and road users with an update on the design development since the preferred route exhibitions in March 2017.
+Public drop-in sessions were held in Kingussie and Newtonmore to provide local communities and road users with an update on the design development since the preferred route exhibitions in March 2017.

-Visitors will have the opportunity to view and comment on the design development of the preferred route option, including updates on junctions, side roads, accesses and non-motorised user routes.
-The drop-ins will also provide information on the latest plans for a bridge over the River Spey.
+Visitors had the opportunity to view and comment on the design development of the preferred route option, including updates on junctions, side roads, accesses and non-motorised user routes.
+The drop-ins also provided information on the latest plans for a bridge over the River Spey.